 In my weblog and in most conversations with me, you’ll find bias toward:

-• software and especially web application security;
+• software security — especially web application security;

 • web application development;